 The choice of the radiotracer used to measure blood flow, in principle, should not have an impact on the blood flow.
 However, protocols and flow models for measuring blood flow are typically specific to the radiotracer used and have challenges particular to that agent.10–13 In addition, quality control and data processing steps depend heavily on the choice of radiotracer.
 Clinicians must carefully assess data quality for patient motion,16 accuracy of the placement of the blood pool region of interest (ROI),17,18 and the accuracy of myocardial boundaries.
 Quality control in the assessment of myocardial blood flow carries a greater importance than in visual analysis of perfusion data because quantitative flow can correctly contradict visual assessment.

 Ultimately, the assessment of myocardial blood flow with cardiac PET can greatly increase the diagnostic information available to the cardiologist; however, this information may complement, complicate, or even contradict the visual assessment of the study.
 Because of this, the utility of absolute blood flow assessment requires an understanding of the entire acquisition, processing, and quality control procedures by both the technologist and the interpreting nuclear cardiologist.
 This chapter describes the scientific foundation of myocardial blood flow assessment, methods for optimizing myocardial blood flow measurements, and strategies for assessing the quality of myocardial blood flow PET studies.

 ACQUISITION AND PROCESSING

 The assessment of myocardial blood flow with PET is made possible because of two characteristics of PET imaging: (1) all PET studies are attenuation and scatter corrected, and (2) PET studies are always acquiring a full 360 degrees of data.
-This constant collection of tomographic data allows for the creation of high-quality dynamic ...
+This constant collection of tomographic data allows for the creation ...